 Hospital for Special Surgery prescribes opioid medications conservatively.
-We do not routinely prescribe long-acting opioids, we do not prescribe more than a short-course of short-acting opioids, and we do not refill lost, stolen, or destroyed prescriptions.
+We do not routinely prescribe long-acting opioids.
+We do not prescribe more than a short-course of short-acting opioids, and in general, we do not refill lost, stolen, or destroyed prescriptions.

 Prior to surgery, patients will receive education on the various aspects of the surgical process, including opioid prescription management.
 Patients with a prior history of opioid use may be referred to our Chronic Pain Consult team for further evaluation.
 Long-term opioid use impacts anesthetic and pain management options and requires further evaluation to ensure the highest quality of care.